seanthegeek/randomrestaurant/README.md

 3. Use `./randomrestaurant.sh`in Linux or macOS, `randomrestaurant.bat` on the
    Windows command line, or `randomrestaurant.ps1` in Powershell on Windows

-This wrapper script will automatically create a new context of the new virtual environment and pas all arguments to it.
-Python [virtual environment][venv] if needed, install any needed dependencies.
-It will also execute `randomrestaurant.py` for you in the context of the new virtual environment and pas all arguments to it.
+This wrapper script will automatically create a new Python [virtual environment][venv] if needed, install any needed dependencies.
+It will also execute `randomrestaurant.py` for you in the context of the virtual environment and pass all arguments to it.

 [git-windows]: https://git-scm.com/download/win
 [homebrew]: https://brew.sh/